 Your body is wiser than you probably give it credit for.
 Every part of your system needs water to function properly, and your body is excellent at balancing the amount of water that goes in and out, according to the U.S. National Library of Medicine.

 You're constantly losing fluid by breathing, sweating and (of course) peeing.
-But when your body doesn't have enough water coming in to balance the amount it's losing, you begin to retain or hold onto the water in your system (which is why you may find yourself using the restroom less often).
+But when your body doesn't have enough water coming in to balance the amount it's losing, you begin to retain or hold onto the water in your system (which is why you may find yourself using the restroom less often, or experience bloating and constipation).

 So, if you don't hydrate enough throughout the day, you may feel the effects in your midsection the following a.m.